 The Sarasota County Commission adopted an ordinance setting the framework for a Property Assessed Clean Energy (PACE) program on October 11, 2017, the first step in establishing a local program.
-Agreements still need to be signed with the PACE Local Governments, which is expected in the next few months.
+Agreements still need to be signed with the PACE Local Governments.
 Once the program has been launched, workshops will be scheduled to explain the program to the community and answer questions.
 In the meantime, below are the answers to some of the questions you may have about the program.

 If you would like to be added to an email list to receive updates on PACE or if you have questions or comments, please email firstname.lastname@example.org or call 941-861-5000.